zyskarch/pytestarch/docs/details.md

 Most rules are so close to the English language that a detailed explanation seems unnecessary.
 An exception might be the VERB_MARKER_2 "except".
-A combination of this VERB_MARKER_2 and every type of VERB_MARKER_1 and IMPORT_TYPE is given below as reference (M1, M2 are used as RULE_SUBJECT and RULE_OBJECT respectively; pseudo code for brevity):
+A combination of this VERB_MARKER_2 and every type of VERB_MARKER_1 and IMPORT_TYPE is given below as reference (M1, M2 are used as RULE_SUBJECT and RULE_OBJECT respectively; pseudo-code for brevity):

 | Rule | Explanation |
 | ---- | ----------- |